Bliss-Bass/Documentation/setup_and_configuration/booting-into-generic-builds.md

 ##### !!
 Playback Notice !!

 Sometimes the playlist will show a black screen when starting.
-In the event this happens, we suggest sending the player commands from SMIL COntrol site to reboot and clear video & web cache.
+In the event this happens, we suggest sending the player commands from SMIL Control site to reboot and clear video & web cache.
 This may need you to reboot the device or wait till the next update period is sent from SMIL Control.